ART Guidelines

 TDF 300 mg daily 3TC 300 mg daily; or FTC 200 mg daily DTG 50 mg daily

-3TC, lamuvidine; DTG, dolutegravir; FTC, emtricitabine; TDF, tenofovir disoproxil fumarate.
+3TC, lamivudine; DTG, dolutegravir; FTC, emtricitabine; TDF, tenofovir

 Reasons for this preferred regimen are:

-• TDF is preferred over ABC due to: the risk of hypersensitivity reactions with ABC (HLA-B*5701 testing is not widely available in SA); certain studies showing lower VL suppression with ABC when baseline VL > 100 000 copies/mL (although not confirmed in a meta-analysis);6 and cost.
+• TDF is preferred over ABC because the risk of hypersensitivity reactions with ABC (HLA-B*5701 testing is not widely available in SA); studies show lower VL suppression with ABC when baseline VL is > 100 000 copies/mL (although not confirmed in a meta-analysis); 13 and lower cost

 • 3TC and FTC are regarded as interchangeable in terms of efficacy and safety.

-• DTG is preferred over RAL and RPV because of its higher resistance barrier.63 RAL also requires twice-daily dosing and is not co-formulated in FDC.
-DTG is preferred over EFV and PIs because superior efficacy and tolerability were demonstrated in clinical trials.12,13
+• DTG is preferred over RAL and RPV because of its higher resistance barrier.
+89 RAL also requires twice daily dosing and is not co-formulated in FDC.
+DTG is preferred over EFV and PIs because superior efficacy and tolerability were demonstrated in first-line clinical trials.
+19, 20

-• There is an increasing prevalence of pre-treatment resistance to NNRTIs in South Africa (> 10% in some studies) which may compromise efficacy of EFV-based regimens.64
+• There is an increasing prevalence of pre-treatment resistance to NNRTIs in South Africa (> 10% in some studies) which may compromise efficacy of EFV-based regimens.
+90

 Alternative initial antiretroviral therapy regimens

-Alternatives regimens for the previously untreated patient are summarised in Table 12.
+Alternatives regimens for the previously untreated patient are summarised in Table 12..
+We only recommend an NNRTI regimen in patients who do not tolerate DTG.

-TABLE 12: Alternative initial antiretroviral therapy regimens for the previously untreated patient.
+TABLE 13: Alternative initial ART regimens for the previously untreated patient if DTG or TDF not tolerated

 Regimen Notes